MykolaSolyanko/livekit-loadtest/README.md

 - `high`, `medium`, `low`: If the `no-simulcast` option is not selected, it specifies the resolution at which the subscriber will consume the video.
 These parameters depend on the `subscribers` parameter.
 With the `high` option, we specify how many subscribers will consume the video in high resolution, etc.
 - `data-publishers`: Specifies the number of publishers for the data channel.
 - `data-packet-bytes`, `data-bitrate`: These parameters specify the size of the data packet and how many of these packets will be sent per second.
+- `with-audio`: Indicates that the publisher will stream with audio.
+- `same-room`: Indicates that the all publishers and subscribers will be in the same room.

 Currently, the following resolution formats are supported: 1440p, 1080p, 720p, 360p.
 We support the following resolution table with bitrate for these formats: